hmrc/vat-api/README.md

 dependencyUpdates |  Shows a list of project dependencies that can be updated | ```$ sbt dependencyUpdates``` dependencyUpdatesReport | Writes a list of project dependencies to a file | ```$ sbt dependencyUpdatesReport```

+## Testing

+For information about testing the APIs, and generating tax payer access tokens for each environment, see [mtd-vat-api-acceptance-tests](https://github.com/hmrc/mtd-vat-api-acceptance-tests).

 ## Reporting Issues

 You can create a GitHub issue [here](https://github.com/hmrc/vat-api/issues).